 Your eyes are the windows to the world around you.
 However, what happens when the picture becomes blurry or unclear?
-The fact is that your brain devotes 30 percent of the cortex to visual processing, and as little as three percent to the other senses.
-With this in mind, you can clearly see why it is so important to ensure optimum eye health.
-And, that overall brain health significantly impacts vision health.
+It’s true that overall brain health significantly impacts vision health.
+So, what helps your brain can ultimately help your eyes as well.
 There are many factors that can affect your eyes, including diseases, injuries and even genetics.

 In cases such as these, prevention is more effective than a cure.
 Early prevention is especially helpful.